danielproctor31/atomic/README.md

 This is my own custom image for Fedora Silverblue which can be used to quickly setup and new system to my preference and provide future updates.

+**Currently i'm using [Kinoite](https://kinoite.fedoraproject.org/) so the build is setup to only build the kinoite variant.
+The silverblue package will not be updated.
+For any of the commands documented silverblue can be replaced by kinoite where applicable.**

 ## Usage

 ```